Skip to main content

 Medical Reserve Corps Volunteers

-Anyone with a health or medical license (including alternative care) that is in good standing can join the MRC.
+Anyone with a health or medical license (including alternative care) who is in good standing can join the MRC.
 Your license must be overseen by a state licensing board that conducts at least one criminal background check upon initial licensure.

 Please note that the onboarding requirements take about two hours to complete.
 The deadline to complete the onboarding process is three months from when you are confirmed as a volunteer.